 Sasha Waltz is one of the world's most exciting choreographers.
 Her work includes provocative one-woman shows, inventive dance comedies, and philosophical dance-drama exploring subjects like the human body, sensuality and transcendence.
 The international company Sasha Waltz and Guests is renowned for the originality and creativity it has brought to contemporary dance.
 Brigitte Kramer's biopic lays bare the trials, the tribulations and the triumphs of 20 years in Sasha Waltz's soaring career.
 It reveals her research and working methods, her self-doubt and self-reflection, and her capacity for joy - including interviews with Waltz and her dancers.
 Garden of Lust presents extracts from many of the choreographies in rehearsal and performance, and captures astonishing moments on and off stage.

-Paul Wittgenstein, the Austrian concert pianist, loses his arm at the age of twenty-seven while serving as an officer in the First World War.
+Paul Wittgenstein, the Austrian concert pianist, lost his arm at the age of twenty-seven while serving as an officer in the First World War.
 Nonetheless, he was determined to continue his career.
-Major composers, such as Ravel and Strauss write concerts for him, from which he gains international acclaim.
-Forced to leave Austria by the Nazis, he dies in New York in 1961.
+Major composers such as Ravel and Strauss wrote pieces for him, and from this he gained international acclaim.
+Eventually forced to leave Austria by the Nazis, he died in New York in 1961.

-Paul's father, Karl Wittgenstein millionaire and chief Austrian "iron and steel baron", determined to have his five sons follow in his footsteps and become industrialists, he does not permit them to pursue artistic careers.
-Ultimately, he will pay for his intransigence with the lives of his three eldest children who escape their father's authority by committing suicide.
-Finally, Karl Wittgenstein allows his two remaining sons the freedom to choose their own profession.
-Ludwig, the younger brother of Paul, turns to philosophy.
+Paul's father Karl, millionaire and chief Austrian iron and steel baron, had been determined to have his five sons follow in his footsteps and become industrialists, so he did not permit them to pursue artistic careers.
+He paid for his intransigence with the lives of his three eldest children, who escaped their father's authority by committing suicide; finally he allowed his two remaining sons the freedom to choose their own profession.
+Paul chose music, and his younger brother Ludwig turned to philosophy.

-Paul Wittgenstein's biography is an extraordinary life-affirming story.
-It is the tale of a man who perseveres in the face of seemingly insurmountable obstacles and prevails.
+Paul Wittgenstein's biography is an extraordinary, life-affirming story.
+It is the tale of a man who persevered in the face of seemingly insurmountable obstacles and prevailed.